-The Pearson BTEC Level 1/Level 2 Tech Award in Digital Information Technology is ideal for you if you are a pre-16 student working at level 1 or level 2 and would like to find out more about the IT industry.
+The Pearson BTEC Level 1/Level 2 Tech Award in Digital Information Technology is ideal for you if you would like to find out more about the IT industry.
 The digital sector is a major source of employment in the UK.
 Digital skills span all industries, and almost all jobs in the UK today require employees to have a good level of digital literacy.
 The UK has positioned itself to be the 'Digital capital of Europe' as it continues to invest billions every year in digital skills and commerce.
-The modern world expects digital skills to be as important as English and Maths.
-Having both technical skills and business understanding is the key to success.